cyrezdev/a11y-apca-sass/README.md

 With only one parameter, it uses the color as background, and search for the foreground color with the minimum contrast required (using [default fallback parameters](#default-fallback-parameters), which are level Silver, body-text of font-size 16px and weight 400 (normal)).

-In this case, a minimum contrast of Lc 90 (in non-polar mode) is expected for "Silver" level ([APCA Font to contrast table](https://github.com/Myndex/apca-w3#font-lookup-table)).
+In this case, a minimum contrast of Lc 90 (in absolute value) is expected for "Silver" level ([APCA Font to contrast table](https://github.com/Myndex/apca-w3#font-lookup-table)).

 When watching Sass, it prints a `@warn` message for you: